hinson/DLCVLecture/Readme.md

 Open this url in your browser.
 `{your token}` will change every time you lanch jupyter.

+The above commands with `#` are required every time you re-login to the remote server.

 ## 3. Set up VSCode